 The furthest over the hill of the three Brown children, Derek paved the siblings’ way into wine by making the initial (and very underaged) discovery of their father’s wine cellar.
 Derek holds degrees from Dartmouth College and Stanford Graduate School of Business and has worked in investment banking, marketing, and clean energy finance.
 While working for Apple, he spent seven years living in Paris and exploring some of the world’s most renowned wine regions.
 His curiosity about winemaking led him to stints working harvests for the Reynaud family in Vacqueyras, France, and for Douglas Danielak in the Napa Valley.
 Despite his first-hand knowledge of the back-breaking work and attention to detail required to grow and make good wine, Derek planted and farms the Estate’s Brokentop Ranch Viognier vineyard in the hills above Santa Cruz, where he lives off the grid with Audrey, our Keeper of the Books.
 If you meet him at a Big Basin event, he’ll ask you what wines, beers, and foods you like—some marketing people can’t stop doing informal research.

-Ruthie is the Consumer Sales Manager at Big Basin Vineyards where she directs the winery’s club program, manages the Saratoga tasting room, and cultivates the company’s online presence.
+Ruthie is the Wine Club & Direct Marketing Manager at Big Basin Vineyards where she directs the winery’s club and mailing list programs and cultivates the company’s online presence.
 Her passion for wine grew out of a Middle Eastern upbringing where all things were food and hospitality related; and continued to develop at Cornell University, where she spent much of her time “studying” at the many local Finger Lakes wineries.
 This love of hospitality, combined with over ten years of experience in wine sales, means that there is nothing Ruthie enjoys more than chatting about wine.
 As a Certified Specialist of Wine (CSW), Ruthie’s goal is to make the Big Basin customer experience a welcoming and informative one.

 Vineyard Rodeo & Estate Events